0ptim/0ptim/README.md

 ### Hi there 👋

-.Net C# Programmer here which has shifted completly to Modern Web App Development using Blazor.
+.Net C# Programmer here which has shifted to Modern Web App Development using Blazor.

 I develop Singel Page Applications (SPA) with Blazor and Webflow.